Bekir Osmanov: Later life

 Originally taken to Sochi, he was soon transferred to a hospital in Sukhumi, where he remained until reuniting with his family in Aghdam.
-He then moved to Krasnodar, where the Crimean Regional Committee in exile was located before returning to Crimea as soon as Nazi forces were expelled from the peninsula in April 1944.
-Upon return to Crimea he was appointed first deputy commissar of regional agriculture and started to draw up a plan for development of local agriculture in the war-torn peninsula, he did not remain in Crimea for very long; since he was a Crimean Tatar, he was deported from Crimea on 18 May 1944 and sent to Central Asia.
-Initially he was to the Pakhta Uchun Kurash collective farm, but he was allowed to move to a state farm in Ferghana where his wife and children were deported to.
-In exile he worked in agriculture, eventually getting a job at nursery, where he developed several pear varieties.
+He then moved to Krasnodar, where the Crimean Regional Committee in exile was located, before returning to Crimea as soon as Nazi forces were expelled from the peninsula in April 1944.
+Upon return to Crimea, he was appointed first deputy commissar of regional agriculture and started to draw up a plan for the development of local agriculture in the war-torn peninsula.
+He did not remain in Crimea for very long; since he was a Crimean Tatar, he was deported from Crimea on 18 May 1944 and sent to Central Asia.
+Initially, he was sent to the Pakhta Uchun Kurash collective farm, but he was allowed to move to a state farm in Ferghana, where his wife and children were deported to.
+In exile, he worked in agriculture, eventually getting a job at a nursery, where he developed several pear varieties.